 There should be no further eating of chametz after 9:30 am on the morning of the burning.

-The bedikat chametz is a further reflection of the way in which Passover involves the whole family, so that all Jews can learn to be aware of its purpose and significance.
+The search for chametz is a further reflection of the way in which Passover involves the whole family, so that all Jews can learn to be aware of its purpose and significance.

 Ask Moses: How Do I Do the Search for Chametz?